DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 ### Initial Recovery
 - The economy picks up, business confidence rises, an upturn in spending on housing and consumer durables.
-- Stimulative policies are still in place
+- Stimulative policies are still in place.
+Transitioning to tightening mode.
 - Ngative output gap is large
 - Inflation is typically decelerating
-- Short-term rates and government bond yields are low.
-- Cyclical assets and riskier assets typically perform well.

-### Initial Recovery
-- The economy picks up, business confidence rises, an upturn in spending on housing and consumer durables.
-- Stimulative policies are still in place
+- Rates are low and bottoming.
-- Ngative output gap is large
-- Inflation is typically decelerating
-- Short-term rates and government bond yields are low.
+- Yield curve is steep.
+Shortest yields begin to rise first.
 - Cyclical assets and riskier assets typically perform well.

 ### Early Expansion